The End of the Receipt Rodeo in Construction

 The Hidden Cost of Missing Receipts

-Missing receipts are more than an administrative nuisance.
-They signal a breakdown in accountability and real time visibility.
+Missing receipts are an administrative nuisance, yes.
+But they are also a signal of a breakdown in accountability and real time visibility.
 When a company cannot close the loop between purchase and proof, several risks compound:

 Margin fade: Small untracked expenses add up and dilute project profitability.